mkj3085003/2025_Notes/pages/Part 1.md

 					- We learned English grammar rules in school and were tested on them.
 					- However, our ==rote memorisation死记硬背== of grammar rules cannot always be put into practical use.
 				- What kinds of difficulties would you have if you want to learn a new language?
-					- It can be a headache to memorise a large amount of vocabulary, from nouns to verbsAdditionally, conjugation in some languages like Spanish can be super complex,which means that one verb can have dozens of different conjugations.
+					- ==It can be a headache== to memorise a large amount of vocabulary, from nouns to verbs.
+					- Additionally, conjugation in some languages like Spanish can be super complex,which means that one verb can have dozens of different conjugations.
 -